MMK21Hub/C/README.md

 Functions are only evaluated when called.
 This means if you define a function that uses an invalid operator, it will only throw an exception when you first call it.

+### Error handling

+Exceptions are thrown if some sort of error occurs while a C program is running.
+By default, an exception will cause program execution to finish, but most exceptions allow this to be prevented by registering an exception handler before the exception is thrown.
+This specifies a function to be run if the exception is thrown.

+There are some limitations to exception handlers:

+- Some exceptions have adverse side affects when thrown, throwing pieces off the board.
+These side effects still happen, even if the exception is handled.
+  - This affects `IntegerOverflowException`s and `NullPointerException`s
+- Some exceptions result in a crash, which means the program immediately crashes.
+These can't be handled.
+  - Any exceptions that this applies to will have their name end with "`Crash`".
+  - Currently, the only crash exception is a `PieceCollisionCrash`.

+A full list of exceptions and their numerical IDs can be found in the [reference section](#exceptions).

+#### Registering exception handlers

+An exception handler registration instruction contains the ID of the exception to catch, a reference to a function to be run, and a plus symbol to mark the instruction as an exception handler registration.
+It contains 4 characters in total.
+The syntax is as follows:

+1. The first character is the base-32 identifier of the exception type that should be caught.
+2. The next two characters are the square reference of the function that shall be run if the exception is thrown.
+These two characters are the same as a [function call instruction](#calling-functions).
+3. The forth character is a plus sign (`+`).

+#### Recursive exception handling

+An exception may occur during the handling of an exception.
+This will cause an exception handler to be run (if one exists) as normal.

+- I call this exceptions in exceptions in exceptions.
+- Idea: You could probably create loops using this mechanic.
+If you want.

+#### Details about exceptions

+- Exception handlers are registered once and will then be run each time an exception (of the specified type) is thrown.
+- Each exception handler can only handle one exception type.
+- You can have multiple exception handlers for one exception type.
+They will be run in the order they were registered.

+Not all possible base-32 digits correspond to an actual exception type.
+Be aware that:

+- Future versions of C may add new exceptions that use previously unmapped IDs.
+- Registering an exception handler for an ID that doesn't correspond to an exception type will simply do nothing.

 ### Garbage collection

 C has garbage collection.
 Any pieces that get thrown off the board will be re-thrown into a black sack and left by the kerbside.
 Implementations must perform garbage collection at least once weekly, except during Christmas.